-Pharynx – Located at the very rear of the Goldfish mouth, the pharynx is where food particles are ground up into smaller more manageable pieces for digestion.
+Pharynx – This can be located at the very rear of the Goldfish mouth.
+The pharynx is where food particles are ground up into smaller more manageable pieces for digestion.

 Pharyngeal Teeth – Though Goldfish lack traditional teeth they do have pharyngeal ones on the lower surface of the pharynx.
-These are continually shedded and replaced throughout the Goldfish’s life.
+These are continually shedding and replaced throughout the Goldfish’s life.

 Chewing Surface – This is a hard chewing area that the teeth grind against.
 It is located above the teeth on the upper surface of the pharynx.